triton-inference-server/python_backend/README.md

   request_id="1", correlation_id=4,
   flags=pb_utils.TRITONSERVER_REQUEST_FLAG_SEQUENCE_START)
 ```

+Note: Starting from the 24.03 release, the `correlation_id` parameter supports both string and unsigned integer values.

 For indicating the ending of the sequence you can use the
 `pb_utils.TRITONSERVER_REQUEST_FLAG_SEQUENCE_END` flag.
 If the request is both